 A year has been stolen from our existence due to this Covid Pandemic, which has had a shattering effect on our overall well-being.
 Children and young people especially, have found this somewhat overwhelming.
 Engaging in something meaningful and stimulating will aid in the healing process as a means to a way forward.
 However, it is quite evident that any regular activity has a vast impact on physical, mental and emotional well-being.
-No matter if its gardening, daily walks or browsing the shops, these all play an important part in activating the feel good factor.
+No matter if its exercise, gardening, daily walks or browsing the shops, these all play an important part in activating the feel good factor.
 More adults are realising that in this ever changing and fast paced society, we cannot live on bread and water alone.
 Activities such as jogging, yoga and gym workouts are now becoming a big part of our lives.
 The realisation of the importance of doing something, also keeps our sanity intact.

 There are many meaningful and stimulating activities on offer, however, when it comes to the younger generation, why are many not reaping the benefits?
-Apart from the good health benefits, could they be missing out on opportunities to gain important life skills that may help better shape their future?
+Apart from health benefits, could they be missing out on opportunities to gain important life skills that may help better shape their future?
 Parents may struggle to understand what goes on within the minds of the young, resulting in a guessing game where reaching a happy medium can be non-existent.
-We can understand that it is also the age where physical, hormonal and emotional changes are happening however, giving in to youngsters with expensive mobile phones, computer games or endless Netflix viewing is not the answer.
+We can understand it is also that age where physical, hormonal and emotional changes are happening.
+However, giving in to youngsters with expensive mobile phones, computer games or endless Netflix viewing is not the answer.
 This can result in a lack of physical motivation affecting mental and emotional well-being.
 In this influential big wide world, social media can be good or bad and when young people begin to explore, they will discover all kinds of things.

 Needless to say, a communication breakdown between children and parents can escalate to a point of devastation.
 I believe discipline, respect and learning important life skills from a very young age are paramount.
 In the past, our fathers were the main bread winners and our mothers would keep the house in order unless of course, if a single parent, one had to work.
 Children came home from school to find a respected family figure waiting with prepared snacks and a drink.
 So, someone being there gave a sense of reassurance, security and a guiding hand.
 Nowadays, in some cases, things are very different.
 As times get harder and with a struggle to make ends meet, both or single parents may work long hours.
 Young people can be vulnerable and left to their own devices, can fall prey to bad influences, leading to a path of wrong doing with shocking outcomes.
 Guidance at the right time is important and can have a positive effect on any person, especially when feeling lost.
 So what message should be conveyed to young people and what can be done to help solve the negative situations they sometimes find themselves in.
 If negative energy could be channelled into something positive, then that would be a good start.
 As a youngster, I remember attending youth club with limitations as to what was on offer, it provided an outlet to let off steam.
 Most importantly, it helped with developing interpersonal skills and respect whilst incorporating a sense of belonging.
 The benefits one can gain from participation in itself can be priceless to kickstart the feel good factor.